mahmoudmohamedramadan/easy-model/README.md

 I'm working to add the next features:

 - [x] Search in the relationships using a single model instance.
+- [ ] Enable searching in many relationships.

 ## Installation